tighten/gistlog/contributing.md

     feature/feature-name
 ```

-When you are ready, tag @stauffermatt for a review.
+When you are ready, tag @mattstauffer for a review.
 Your code needs to be tested with PHPUnit prior to making the pull
 request.
 To run the PHPUnit suite on your tests run

 ```command-line